 Five categories of special purpose funding may be considered for children who are in the CEO’s care.
 These categories and supporting guidance are outlined below.

-This category may be used to support a placement with a Communities approved carer (including general, family and significant other carers).
+This category may be used to support a care arrangement with a Department approved carer (general, family or significant other carer).
 Supports include, but are not limited to, major costs associated with providing services from third parties.
 For example:

 Where a child requires a specialised, transitional high needs or disability placement support, referrals must be made to the Central Referral Team.
 More information can be found in Chapter 3.4: Placement referral - Child Information Form.

-Communities generally views boarding schools as inappropriate for out-of-home care placements for children in care.
-Exceptions are limited to the specific educational or developmental needs of the child, or geographical location of the placement (that is, a country placement).
+The Department generally views boarding schools as inappropriate for out-of-home care arrangements for children in care.
+Exceptions are limited to the specific educational or developmental needs of the child, or the country location of the care arrangement.

-In such instances, child protection workers must present a thorough justification to allow for an informed decision when seeking approval.
+Child protection workers must submit a thorough justification to allow for informed decision making when seeking approval.
 Further guidance can be found in the related resource Boarding

 School - Key Considerations Information Sheet.

-Note: arrangements for boarding school attendance must be approved by the Executive Director (Country/Metropolitan Services), prior to enrolment, even if special purpose funding is not being sought.
+Note: arrangements for boarding school attendance must be approved by the relevant Executive Director before the child's enrolment, even if special purpose funding is not being sought.

 Approval for leased or rental vehicles is limited to: